A New Box Jellyfish On The Block?

 Dr Maran and UMS seem confident they may well bring a new big brother into the box jellyfish world.
 While this could be viewed as bad news, it is actually good.
 The more we know, the better we can prepare.

 Scientific study and species identification is the only way to fully understand what's out there, what they're capable of and how to deal with them.

-Yes it sounds a bit like preparing for war against evil aliens, but the Chironex clan isn't planning an attack.
+Yes it sounds a bit like preparing for war against evil aliens, know thy enemy, but the Chironex clan isn't planning an attack.
 They're out there just doing what comes naturally while we step deeper and deeper into their fishing territory.
 Any so-called 'attack' is actually an accident.